momentum-projects/django-habit-tracker/README.md

   * I want to eat less than 15 jellybeans a day
   * I want to say less than 3 curse words a day
 * If a user is missing a record for a habit for the previous day, show them a message on their dashboard that lets them know and asks them to put in the record.
 Make it easy to jump from that message to the form to enter the data.
-* Use the [`constraints` option for models](https://docs.djangoproject.com/en/3.1/ref/models/constraints/) with `UniqueConstraint` to make the habit records unique by user, habit, and day.
+* Add a public dashboard for each user with data about their habits and recent statistics.

 ### How much of this is JavaScript?